Capitol Power Plant

 According to the U.S. Department of Energy, the facility released 118,851 tons of carbon dioxide in 2007.
 In 2009, it switched to using natural gas, unless coal was needed for backup capacity.
-In 2013, it was announced that the Capitol Power Plant would add a Cogeneration Plant to the CPP that will use natural gas in a combustion turbine in order to efficiently generate both electricity and heat for steam, thus further reducing emissions.
+Though it was originally built to supply the Capitol complex with electricity as well, the plant stopped generating electricity in 1951.
+In 2013, it was announced that the Capitol Power Plant would add a cogeneration plant that will use natural gas in a combustion turbine to efficiently generate both electricity and heat for steam, thus further reducing emissions.
 A 7.5 megawatt cogeneration facility was completed at the CPP in 2018.
+In 2021 it produced 32,000 tons of carbon dioxide.

 History

 The power plant was constructed under the terms of an act of Congress passed on April 28, 1904, and authorized in order to support two new office buildings that were then being planned.
 Now known as the Cannon House Office Building and the Russell Senate Office Building, these new offices required a substantial increase in energy supplied to Capitol Hill.
 In addition, the U.S. Capitol and the Library of Congress would also receive power from the new plant, along with all future buildings to be constructed on the Capitol campus.

-Originally called the "Heating, Lighting, and Power Plant," the Capitol Power Plant was one of the earliest 25-cycles/sec. alternating current electric-generating facilities in the United States.
+Originally called the "Heating, Lighting, and Power Plant," the Capitol Power Plant was one of the earliest 25 Hz alternating current electric-generating facilities in the United States.
 The original steam boilers were replaced in 1923.
 In 1950 the steam boilers were modernized and replaced with coal-fired steam generators; at the same time, the plant's electricity generating capacity had reached its limit, and the decision was made to abandon electricity production in favor of the local electrical utility.
 The expansion of the plant to support additional new construction was authorized in 1958, 1970, and in the early 21st century to support the opening of the Capitol Visitor Center.